AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/converters.md

 }
 ```

 **EfficientDynamoDb** uses `System.Text.Json` for all JSON manipulations.

 ### JSON reading

 When a low-level read is called, `DdbReader.JsonReader` is already pointed to the JSON value.
 Current attribute type is automatically parsed and can be accessed using `DdbReader.AttributeType` property.

-The `DdbReader.JsonReader.Read` method should not be called explicitly unless you are writing a converter for a non-primitive JSON type like an object or array.
+The `DdbReader.JsonReader.Read` method should not be explicitly called unless you are writing a converter for a non-primitive JSON type like an object or array.

 ### JSON writing

-When a low-level write is called, a converter has to write DynamoDb JSON including the attribute type.
+When a low-level write is called, a converter has to write DynamoDb JSON, including the attribute type.
 `DdbWriter` class provides various simplified overloads that write attribute types automatically.
-But in case if suitable overload does not exist, attribute type has to be written manually like in the `CustomIntConverter` example above.
+But in case if suitable overload does not exist, the attribute type has to be written manually like in the `CustomIntConverter` example above.

 ## Sparse converters

 Sparse converters don't save certain values and completely remove an attribute instead.
 It is a powerful concept that can be used for various purposes like size savings or to conditionally include an entity in the GSI.

-By default all built-in converters act as sparse converters when it comes to handling `null` values, meaning that `null` properties are never saved and entire attribute is deleted.
+By default, all built-in converters act as sparse converters when it comes to handling `null` values, meaning that `null` properties are never saved and the entire attribute is deleted.

-To add an additional sparse condition, `ShouldWrite` method has to be overriden.
+To add an additional sparse condition, `ShouldWrite` method has to be overridden.
 For example. here is a simple sparse int converter:

 ```csharp
 public class SparseIntConverter : DdbConverter<int>
 {